-FINAMA2 - Financial Management 2, taken during 1998 - 2011
+FINAMA2 - Financial Management 2, taken during 1998 to present

-3. SOA-accredited Courses, Standardized Examinations and Other Educational Experiences for its VEE-Corporate Finance, taken during 1998 - 2011
+3. SOA-accredited Courses, Standardized Examinations and Other Educational Experiences for its VEE-Corporate Finance, taken during 1998 to present

 Accreditation of SOA Courses 2 and 4

 Candidates who passed SOA's pre-2005 Courses 2 and 4, will be given ASP-VEE credits for Applied Statistical Method, Economics, and Corporate Finance, provided those SOA courses have been submitted to ASP for accreditation.